-In most cases, the University can only process personal data with the consent of the individual whom the data concerns.
-If the information is sensitive personal data, explicit consent may be needed.
-However, it is a condition of student enrolment and of staff employment that they agree to the University processing certain personal information as part of the University's statutory obligations.
+The University primarily processes staff and student data on the basis of contract or legitimate interest.
+It is a condition of student enrolment and of staff employment that they agree to the University processing necessary personal information as part of the University's statutory legal obligations.

-The University may process some information that is categorised as 'sensitive personal data'; this includes information about an individual's racial or ethnic origin, gender, religion and beliefs, sexual orientation, physical or mental health, and criminal convictions, charges or proceedings.
-This information may be required to comply with certain government or funding body regulations, to ensure safety or to meet the requirements of the University's policies and procedures.
+The University may process some information that is categorised as 'special category data'; this includes information about an individual's racial or ethnic origin, gender, religion and beliefs, genetics or biometrics, sexual orientation, physical or mental health, and criminal convictions, charges or proceedings.
+Processing this information is necessary for the purposes of carrying out the obligations and exercising specific rights of the controller or of the data subject in the field of employment and social security and social protection law.